mhalbert/BetterSolar-UI/README.md

 ```sh
 conda install -c conda-forge pyhull
 ```
+_* there still seems to be an issue with this package using Anaconda on Windows.
+Please reach out if you have trouble getting an environment set up_

 Using the included `requirements.txt` file, use terminal to easily install dependencies onto your dedicated environment with:
 ```sh